 From a background in security (where he says dealing with drunk adults prepared him for dealing with kids) to hotel comedy chef where kids would wait especially for his shows, Andy ended up as a family entertainer, and has honed his craft for more than 20 years.
 He’s wacky to the max and kids and adults alike can’t help but be swept up in his enthusiasm.

-Andy’s rates start at $129 for 60 minutes, and is also available for 90 or 120-minute slots (you’ll need a nap after that!), and hilariously, he’ll come and entertain your adult’s birthday, trivia night or fundraiser where you will “party like it’s 1999, from $199”.
+Andy’s shows are 60 minutes, and he is also available for 90 or 120-minute slots (you’ll need a nap after that!), and hilariously, he’ll come and entertain your adult’s birthday, trivia night or fundraiser where you will “party like it’s 1999, from $199”.

 Make sure you catch him at one of his free shows 7 nights a week at hotel bistros across Melbourne – eat your meal in peace while he keeps the kids occupied!
 I know, I thought it was a dream too.